2 minute read

 5. Science experts

-This scientific research is being conducted by researchers who can be put forward as spokespeople to provide expert comment in their field of expertise or op-eds on their research areas.
-This demonstrates that your institution is made up of credible experts and makes journalists aware that your faculty can always provide useful comment for their outlets.
+Scientific research is conducted by researchers who can be put forward as spokespeople to provide expert comment in their field of expertise or to write op-eds on their research areas.
+This demonstrates to your target audience that your institution is made up of credible experts and makes journalists aware that your faculty can always provide useful comment for their outlets.
 Journalists may even think of them when writing an article in the future.

 Want to find out more on how to secure coverage in science press?
 Then contact our team.